Human Rights Account of Due Diligence, 2022

 Odfjell Drilling Ltd. Is an international operator and owner of harsh environment mobile offshore drilling units.
 The company’s headquarters is in Aberdeen, and it is listed on the Oslo Stock Exchange.
 The location of Odfjell Drilling’s activities depends on the contract back-log which is presented here: What we do.

-Odfjell Drilling Ltd. is committed to high ethical standards, compliance and integrity, as presented here: Ethics & governance – Odfjell Drilling
+Odfjell Drilling Ltd. is committed to high ethical standards, compliance and integrity, as presented here: Ethics & compliance – Odfjell Drilling

 Human Rights Policy, describing our high-level commitment to human rights.
 This was implemented as a stand-alone policy in 2022, based on a multi-stakeholder process.
 All employees are expected to comply with the policy and its human rights commitment.
 The policy is owned and approved by the Board of Directors of Odfjell Drilling Ltd. The commitment stated in this policy is integrated in other key processes such as supply chain management, HR management, tender and contract processes and risk management.
 It is the CEO and Executive Management Team’s responsibility to ensure that this policy governs the group’s business activities and their actual and potential impacts on human rights.